Château Chasse-Spleen - Moulis-en-Médoc 2019

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-True to tradition, Chasse-Spleen offers a wine well suited for aging, with an expressive bouquet of ripe fruit supported by well-balanced oak, a beautiful tannic structure that is dense and balanced, freshness, and a long finish.
+True to its tradition, Chasse-Spleen offers a wine well-suited for aging, with an expressive bouquet of ripe fruit complemented by well-integrated oak, a beautiful, dense, and balanced tannic structure, freshness, and a long finish.

 About the estate: